 The following are general rules governing extracurricular activities, which are applicable to all students; whether they are participants or spectators.
 All activities are under the supervision of the school.
 Students are expected to be responsible and adhere to REACH values.
-The school dress code applies when students represent GPA unless prior administrative approval has been given.
+The school dress code applies when students represent GPA unless prior Leadership approval has been given.

 Student Government Student body officers are elected annually.
 Applications are submitted guided by the eligibility requirements in the ASB constitution.
 Final approval to run for ASB is given by Leadership.
-Evaluations include faculty and administrative review.
+Evaluations include faculty and Leadership review.
 ASB members are directly responsible to the ASB Director.

 Clubs Clubs will be announced, as they are made available.
-An application must be submitted to ASB and approved by the GPA administration.
+An application must be submitted to ASB and approved by GPA Leadership.

-Fundraising All proposed fund raising activities must be approved by the GPA administration.
+Fundraising All proposed fund raising activities must be approved by GPA Leadership.